 One of the most fundamental mistakes made during a web build is assuming that certain parts of the process fall into certain boxes, and that those boxes belong exclusively to one team.
 Each team is sent off to open those boxes all by themselves (like the world’s loneliest Christmas), with the thought process going something like this:

-- The marketing team… If we don’t just skip this step altogether.
+- Analysis – the marketing team… If we don’t just skip this step altogether.

-- The designer – duh, that’s why they’re called a web designer.
+- Design – the designer – duh, that’s why they’re called a web designer.

-- Surely just the client, to sign the whole thing off.
+- Testing – surely just the client, to sign the whole thing off.

-- Oh, maybe get some boffin in SEO to do an optimisation or something.
+- Launch –oh, maybe get some boffin in SEO to do an optimisation or something.

 If web builds were as simple as that, they would not need a project manager at all.